Veera Dheera Sooran: Plot

-Meanwhile, in the present, Kaali discloses Kannan's location to Arunagiri as the former was worried about his family's safety.
-Kaali catches up with Arunagiri, telling the former to get Kannan to disclose Ravi's whereabouts, but when Kaali goes to talk to him, a phone call from Kannan's mother tells him that there is a black sheep amongst them.
-In the process, believing the three men that are with him are the traitors, he shoots them dead whilst not finding out that it is actually Kaali.
+In the present, Kaali discloses Kannan's location to Arunagiri as Kaali was worried about his family's safety.
+Kaali catches up with Arunagiri, telling the former to get Kannan to disclose Ravi's whereabouts.
+When Kaali goes to talk to him, a phone call from Kannan's mother tells him that there is a black sheep amongst them.
+In the process, believing the three men that are with him are the traitors, he shoots them dead, whilst not finding out that it is actually Kaali.
 Eventually, Ravi's men come to rescue Kannan, and a shootout ensues between Kannan and Arunagiri's force.
 They are all shot and killed, except for a gravely injured Arunagiri and another inspector.
-Kaali finds them, and Arunagiri tells him that the only way he can come out of the other side is by somehow keeping him alive and let him do his job.
-However, in the process of escaping, his car is hit by Kannan's.
-As they go to Ravi with Kaali and Arunagiri, he learns that Kaali was the black sheep, but the latter fights back by hacking Kannan's arm off and kills him and his men afterwards, whilst Arunagiri assures Kaali's safety.
+Kaali finds them, and Arunagiri tells him that the only way he can come out of the other side is by somehow keeping him alive and letting him do his job.
+However, while escaping, his car is hit by Kannan's.
+As they go to Ravi with Kaali and Arunagiri, he learns that Kaali was the black sheep.
+The latter fights back by hacking Kannan's arm off and killing him and his men afterwards, whilst Arunagiri assures Kaali's safety.

-Kaali reunites with Kalai, telling her that he killed Kannan, much to her dismay.
-They find that Venkat was eavesdropping on them, leading to a chase where Kaali contemplates on killing him, but ultimately decides to let him go.
+Kaali reunites with Kalai and tells her he killed Kannan, much to her dismay.
+They find that Venkat was eavesdropping on them, leading to a chase where Kaali contemplates killing him but ultimately decides to let him go.
 However, the latter suffers from another seizure, prompting Kaali to go back to his house to get water for him.
 As he is about to leave to tend to Venkat, Ravi arrives with his family, and they soon learn of Kaali's involvement in Kannan's death, prompting an intense confrontation at his house.
-Ravi kills an injured Arunagiri for playing a role in Kannan's death when he promises him of not doing anything if they decide to kill Kaali and his family.
+Ravi kills an injured Arunagiri for playing a role in Kannan's death when he promises him not to do anything if they decide to kill Kaali and his family.
 However, Kaali fights back and eventually kills Ravi and his men using the landmines.
 He leaves afterwards, telling Ravi's grieving wife that he had to protect his family at all costs.
-He and his family get on a bus and leave the town for good.
+He and his family board a bus and leave town for good.
 Kaali smiles at the kid who boards the bus with her parents.
 The kid smiles back at Kaali, recognizing him as the one who helped her mother when she fainted while returning from Ravi's home.